Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-damage-resistance.rst

 The damage resistance corresponds to the ability of a creature to withstand certain types of damages.
 See also: the `Damages`_ section.

+This models the fact that some weapons are especially efficient in specific contexts, like a blessed falchion against undeads, a fire blade agains mummies, the enchanched dague of a royal assassin to back-stab, etc.

 Species Resistance Modifiers
 ____________________________